ilyakaznacheev/cleanenv/README.md

 ```

 This code will try to read and parse the configuration file `config.yml` as the structure is described in the `Config` structure.
 Then it will overwrite fields from available environment variables (`PORT`, `HOST`).

+For more details check the [example](/example) directory.

+## Contribution

+The tool is open-sourced under the [MIT](LICENSE) license.

+If you will find some error, want to add something or ask a question - feel free to create an issue and/or make a pull request.

+Any contribution is welcome.